-The Quakertown Christian School Board believes that children and youth who begin each day as healthy individuals can learn more and learn better and are more likely to complete their formal education.
+The Quakertown Christian School Board believes that children and youth who begin each day as healthy individuals can learn more, learn better, and are more likely to complete their formal education.
 The Board also believes that healthy staff can more effectively perform their assigned duties and model appropriate wellness behaviors for students.
 This policy encourages a holistic approach to staff and student wellness that is sensitive to individual and community needs.

 Academic performance and quality of life issues are affected by the choice and availability of good foods in our school.
 Healthy foods support student physical growth, brain development, resistance to disease, emotional stability, and ability to learn.

-Nutrition guidelines that require the use of products that are high in fiber, low in added fats, sugar and sodium, and served in appropriate portion sizes consistent with USDA standards shall be established for all foods offered by the Food Service Department.
+Nutrition guidelines that require the use of products that are high in fiber, low in added fats, sugar, and sodium, and served in appropriate portion size consistent with USDA standards shall be established for all foods offered by the Food Service Department.
 Menu and product selection shall utilize student, parent, staff, and community advisory groups whenever possible.
 Meals served through the National School Lunch Program will:

 - Be appealing and attractive to children

 - Be served in clean and pleasant settings

 - Offer a variety of fruits and vegetables